Skip to main content

 Help and Advice

-Advice on renewable energy is available through the FAS helpline (0300 323 0161) or online at www.fas.scot/advice-and-grants.
-For advice on renewables and to see what other farmers have done, see our range of Practical GuidesFarmer Case Studies, and notes from Climate Change Focus Farm meetings.
+Advice on renewable energy is available through the FAS helpline (0300 323 0161) or online at www.fas.scot/advice-grants/.
+For advice on renewables and to see what other farmers have done, see our resources page.